Tuesday, December 3, 2024

-December 3rd - Turning stuff, outside your control or influence, over to God
+December 3rd - Who cares for those outside control or influence?

 The story...

-Life has taught me that I don't know what's best in many or most situations.
-The best that I can hope for is to apply something that seemed to work well in similar situations.
-It's especially likely that I'll choose a suboptimal course of action if it involves something that I'm comfortable with, allows me to apply a skill that I've developed, if it uses the tool(s) at hand, brings positive attention towards myself, pleasures me, or is consistent with my limited knowledge.
-Actually, I think that I'm a good decision maker yet I'm prone to make biased-suboptimal decisions while hoping for a very cloudy picture of what the future might best hold.
+Life's taught me that I don't know what's best in many or most situations.
+The best is often applying something that seemed to work well in similar situations.
+It's especially likely that I'll choose a suboptimal course of action if it: involves something that I'm comfortable with; allows me to apply a skill that I've developed; if it uses the tool(s) at hand; brings positive attention towards myself; pleasures me; or is consistent with my limited knowledge.
+Actually, I think that I'm a good decision maker.
+Yet, I'm prone to make biased-suboptimal decisions while hoping for a cloudy picture of what the best future might hold.

 I once taught a graduate class on forecasting with mathematical models.
-It involved identifying causal and non-causal data related to key outcomes, weighting historical data, measuring trends, discovering seasonality, and the testing of these time-series models with both historical and current reality - always concerned that these data were recorded accurately and precise enough.
-A good model's helpful for planning a manufacturing enterprise within varying: environments, materials, Geopolitics, competitors, and the actual behavior of all the people involved - sometimes it seems difficult if not impossible to do "good" enough.
+It involved identifying causal and non-causal data related to key outcomes, weighting historical data, measuring trends, discovering seasonality, and the testing of these time-series models with both historical and current reality.
+There was always the underlying concern that these data were not recorded accurately or precise enough.
+A good model's helpful for planning within varying: environments, materials, Geopolitics, competitors, and the actual behavior of the people involved.
+Sometimes it seems difficult, if not impossible, to do "good" enough.
 Our omniscient God knows - but I, his creature, do not - "A man's got to know his limitations."

-Most of us believe that a virtuous life is better than a non-virtuous one.
-Yet, I value honesty and integrity while others plan on lying as necessary in an effort to achieve more favorable outcomes - insecure people work out their lives differently within their ever-changing environments.
-Situations and their related decisions are rarely black-and-white - they seem cloudier and greyer with spots of sunshine peaking through.
+Most of us believe that a virtuous life is better than a non-virtuous one; but, we might stray and vary between season and conditions.
+I value honesty and integrity while others plan on lying as necessary in an effort to achieve a more favorable outcome.
+Insecurity can cause us to live cautiously within ever-changing environments.
+Situations and related decision making is rarely black-and-white - our situations are often cloudier and greyer with spots of sunshine peaking through.

-The only church in town will tell the believers that God's trustworthy and He cares for each of us.
-You can trust Him for the stuff that's outside your control and influence.
-When trusting God, your able to live a more restful peaceful, and hopeful and life.
+God's trustworthy and He cares for each of those who trust in His big-loving hands.
+This you'll hear within the only church in town.
+We can trust Him for the stuff that's outside our control and influence.
+When trusting God, we're more likely to live out a restful, peaceful, and hopeful life.
 A life that appreciates the past, lives in the present, and trusts God for the future.
-It's a great thing to walk through this life in favor with God in Christ.
-Why not fellowship with your Creator and Father now?
+It's a wonderful thing to walk through this life, and eternity, within the favor of God - in Christ.
+You can fellowship with your Creator and Father now.

 Just for today...